Over the past 20+ years I’ve had a lot of people, mostly seniors, inquiring about small insurance policies to pay for final expenses.

 Here is a link to Mutual of Omaha’s site where you can get quotes and apply: http://www.mutualofomaha.com/life-insurance/get-coverage

-To qualify for the Mutual of Omaha guaranteed issue policy, you must be age 45 to 85 and $25,000 is the maximum amount they’ll offer to any one person.
+To qualify for the Mutual of Omaha guaranteed issue policy, you must be age 45 to 85, and the maximum amount they’ll offer to any one person is $25,000.

 Keep in mind that all guaranteed issue life insurance is for graded benefit coverage.
-Graded benefit means that for death in the first 2 policy years which is caused by any disease or illness, your beneficiary will only get back the premiums that were paid into the policy plus interest.
+Graded benefit means that for death in the first two policy years that is caused by any disease or illness, your beneficiary will only get back the premiums that were paid into the policy plus interest.

 If you need or want more than $25,000 of guaranteed acceptance insurance, you can always apply for a second or third guaranteed issue policy from different insurance companies.